vdhamer/Photo-Club-Hub-HTML/.github/README.md

 - [ ] localize the app's UI to support at least English and Dutch (for now there isn't much of a UI).
 - [ ] generate a static site that can serve as index of supported clubs (Level 1 data, currently hardcoded).
    - [ ] allow the user to select the club for which to generate the local site (currently hardcoded constant).
+- [ ] in general, all enhancements to the Photo Club Hub app are potential extensions to this app.
    - [ ] support for the (new, `Level 0`) data that allows photographers to be associated with keywords.

 It would be nice to have an app for data enty/editing (rather than editing JSON files), but these would be a separate repo.